Vampire$ by John Steakley

 - Finished reading it on February 25, 2007

 - I enjoyed the bulk of this book but had a couple of minor issues.
 David Leppington is coming back to the town of this birth to investigate the possibility of a job and to learn more of its history.
 Bearing the same name as the town, the Leppington family used to be prominent members but now are down to a sole uncle who is more loner than town leader.
 The usual spooky stuff and premonitions of evil occur as Leppington dives into the town history.
 And then the capper is revealed as his uncle informs him that the Leppingtons are descended from the Norse God Thor who gave them an army of the undead in order to conquer the other religions.
 With the last living heir in town, the uncle explodes the gates holding the undead back and a horde of vampires are unleashed.
-While maybe a little crazy sounding, it's no worse than a virus being accidentally released and killing almost everyone (The Stand) or any haunted house story.
+While maybe a little crazy sounding, it's no worse than a virus being accidentally released and killing almost everyone (THE STAND) or any haunted house story.
 My first problem was with being told the same thing again and again.
 There were a few events that kept getting repeated and repeated and repeated.
 Enough already, I understand that he is supposed to lead the vampires in a fight against all religions.
 If I didn't get it the third time, I got it the fourth.
 No need to keep telling me.
-My other issue was an ending that was a little to easy.
+My other issue was an ending that was a little too easy.
 The final confrontation that was expected was there.
 However, it was how the hordes of vampires were suddenly dealt with that was too simple.
 Otherwise I really enjoyed the book and would recommend it.
 Try to not let these minor points be an issue for you.

 Vampyrrhic Rites by Simon Clark